Now You See Me: Now You Don't: Release

+Theatrical

 Now You See Me: Now You Don't premiered at the Harbour Club in Amsterdam, Netherlands, on November 11, 2025, and was released theatrically in the United States on November 14.

+Home media

+Now You See Me: Now You Don't was released on Digital HD on December 16, 2025, and on Ultra HD Blu-ray, Blu-ray and DVD on February 17, 2026.

 Reception

 Box office

-As of 18 November 2025, Now You See Me: Now You Don't has grossed $25 million in the United States and Canada, and $54.2 million in other territories, for a worldwide total of $79.2 million.
+As of 15 July 2026, Now You See Me: Now You Don't has grossed $61.9 million in the United States and Canada, and $184.7 million in other territories, for a worldwide total of $246.6 million.

 In the United States and Canada, Now You See Me: Now You Don't was released alongside The Running Man and Keeper, and was projected to gross $20–25 million in its opening weekend.
 The film made $2.1 million in Thursday box office previews.
-The film would go on to make $21 million at the domestic box office in its opening weekend.
+The film would go on to make $21 million at the domestic box office in its opening weekend, finishing at the top.

 Critical response

-Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, down from the “A-“ earned by its predecessors.
+Metacritic, which uses a weighted average, assigned the film a score of 50 out of 100, based on 34 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, down from the "A-" earned by its predecessors, and a definite recommend score of 63%.

+Accolades

+The film was nominated for Best Action / Adventure Film at the 53rd Saturn Awards.

 Sequel

-In April 2025, during Lionsgate's presentation at CinemaCon, a fourth installment in the Now You See Me franchise was officially confirmed to be in development.
+In April 2025, during Lionsgate's presentation at CinemaCon, a fourth installment in the Now You See Me franchise was announced to be in development.
 Ruben Fleischer is set to return as director.